jacopopalumbo01/N-Body-simulator/README.md

 - **examples** folder contains tests of the code of incremental complexity.
 Bear in mind that the structure of the project has changed throughout its development, therefore some examples may be obsolete and not working anymore.
 We kept them as an historical record of our work over the project.

 - **graphics** folder includes the python scripts necessary for parsing the output files produced by the examples and creating the plot of the system over time.
 This is one of two ways to visualize the simulation graphically and surely the less impressive one.
-If you'd like a more beautiful and immersive simulation, head over the folder [link](/examples/example_OF/) and check out the OpenFrameworks library.
+If you'd like a more beautiful and immersive simulation, head over [this folder](/examples/example_OF/) and check out the OpenFrameworks library.
 The relative git repository is included in the submodules, have a look at it if you are interested.

 - **inc** folder contains all the *hpp* files that constitute the core of the simulator.
 It is further partitioned in all the classes that describe its structure.